Medicare Supplement Plans in New Mexico

 Let’s say Michael has Traditional Medicare and a Part D policy.
-Well, Michael thinks he’s covered because he doesn’t understand that the difference between $20 and 20% is huge.
+Well, Michael thinks he’s covered because he doesn’t understand that the difference between $20 and 20% is enormous.

 Michael goes to the Emergency Room because he suffered a minor stroke.
-At the ER he’s admitted and routine tests are completed.
-Michael is going to need routine doctor visits and further care.
+At the ER, he’s admitted, and routine tests are completed.
+Michael is going to need regular doctor visits and further care.

 Now, if Michael breaks his leg next month, he’ll pay the Part A deductible AGAIN next month.

 When Michael goes to his doctor for routine care outside of the hospital, he’ll pay the Part B deductible.
 Part B deductible is $198 annually.
 After the Part B deductible, Michael will pay 20% of the remaining expenses and future expenses for outpatient care.

 Now, we helped Michael enroll in Medicare Supplement Plan N. Michael didn’t need to pay the hospital $1,408 deductible OR 20% of the hospital expenses.
 Also, he only pays $20 to see his doctors, NOT 20%!

 Be like Michael and protect yourself by enrolling in a New Mexico Medicare Supplement plan today!

 Medicare eligibility happens for most at age 65; many seniors are automatically enrolled in Part A if already receiving Social Security.
 Part B has a monthly premium and, depending on income, could be higher or lower than the standard $198 amount.